jonzingale/Python/collatz/README.md

 - The collatz tree has a non-unitary first eigenvalue <-> counterexample
 - numbers with many distinct factors are likely to transition to primes
 - Are n with 3|n nearer wandering sets, if there are wandering sets?
+- Is the 'gravity' of a non-collatz number bound 1 < n <= 3/2

 ## Factor returns